ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 Another advantage of creating this market mechanism is that it provides a clear signal to learners about where and what to study.
 The best courses and colleges will be free.

 ## Conclusion

+As with any radical idea, there are unresolved issues. (nice line from Palacios)

 Despite my enthusism for GHCC, I'm cogniscent of many challenges and obstacles that such an idea would have to overcome (even if Government were sold on the idea).
 What percentage of tax revenue per learner is paid back to the funder and for how many years do we repay?
 Do the repayments get capped?
 Should we allow funding of traditional colleges only, or also allow funding for alternative education paths such as coding bootcamps and online courses?
 How do you ensure you're not giving away too max tax revenue?
 How do you track the students and their tax payments and ensure repayment to investors.